Redesigning Multi-Scale Neural Network for Crowd Counting: Experiments

 In order to show the advantage of forming expert groups in our method, in this session, we analzye the intermediate results of individual experts and their formed groups and also provide qualitative results for them.

 In Table~\ref{tab:expandgroup}, we report the performance of our three experts in the first level ($E_1\sim E_3$), groups in the second level ($Gr_1\sim Gr_3$) and final output E$_\text{out}$ on the JHU dataset. {According to Fig.~\ref{fig:overview}, $Gr_1$, $Gr_2$, $Gr_3$ is a weighted combination of $E_1$ and $E_2$, $E_1$ and $E_3$, $E_2$ and $E_3$, respectively.
-The loss in (\ref{eq:mse}) is applied to every density map so that each performs well.} The predictions are still getting better from experts to corresponding groups, and the final output, which demonstrates the effectiveness of our proposed hierarchical mixture of experts structure.
-We also offer some qualitative examples in {Fig.~\ref{fig:jhuexp}} which are consistent with our quantitative results.
+The loss in (\ref{eq:mse}) is applied to every density map so that each performs well.} The predictions are getting better from experts to corresponding groups, and the final output, which demonstrates the effectiveness of our proposed hierarchical mixture of experts structure. \miaojing{We notice that the performance of a single expert is already quite good (\eg $E_1$).
+Two factors contribute to the competitive performance of the expert: first, instead of employing the vanilla VGG backbone, we follow~\cite{rong2021wacv,wang2021iccv,cheng2022cvpr} to extend the VGG backbone into an encoder-decoder with skip connections, which proves to be a much more powerful backbone; second, our proposed HMoDE and REL not only improve the performance of the final prediction, but also the intermediate predictions.}

+Some qualitative examples are given in {Fig.~\ref{fig:jhuexp}} which are consistent with our quantitative results.
+For the last example, \miaojing{we also visualize its weight maps in Fig.~\ref{fig:visW}.
+In each weight map, lighter color indicates higher weight.
+One can see that weight maps in each group (column) are in general balanced so that both experts contribute to the combined prediction.
+This validates the efficacy of the expert competition and collaboration scheme.}

-The JHU has separated its test images into three subsets according to the global crowd count in each image: \emph{Low} (0-50 people), \emph{Medium} (51-500 people) and \emph{High} (500+ people).
+Finally, the JHU has separated its test images into three subsets according to the global crowd count in each image: \emph{Low} (0-50 people), \emph{Medium} (51-500 people) and \emph{High} (500+ people).
 We report results in these subsets where no significant performance difference among experts can be observed.
 This validates our design of \emph{expert competition and collaboration} scheme to balance contributions among experts.
 The observation also supports our claim that assessing the expert performance discrepancy via proxies such as crowd count distribution would not be sufficient.